cappuu02/Cybersecurity-Sapienza/Statistic/Global summary of statistics.md

 Now, we can talk about the two main branches of statistics:

-- ==Inference Statistic==: Actions to deduct something from the particular to the general.
+- ==Inference Statistics==: Actions to deduct something from the particular to the general.
 Sample and theoretical population now are the same concept.
 One is involved in the other.

 >There is some unknown population (abstract one) and we want to describe it.